Hawai'i Island Family Medicine Residency

 - UH Mānoa's School of Nursing

 HIFMR runs on a modified block schedule format, with at least 2 half-day outpatient family medicine clinics each week.
-HIFMR residents learn and work in varied hospital settings – from surgery to emergency medicine – with all ages of patients, including those with acute illnesses and chronic diseases.
+HIFMR residents learn and work in varied hospital settings – from geriatrics to surgery to emergency medicine – with all ages of patients, including those with acute illnesses and chronic diseases.
 In addition to the usual scope of family medicine, residents learn from faculty members who also have special expertise in HIV medicine and addiction medicine.

 HIFMR residents also learn about ocean safety and rural EMS and participate in disaster-preparedness training for tsunamis, hurricanes, and volcanic emergencies and eruptions.
 The residents cared for patients during the 2015-2016 Big Island epidemic outbreak of dengue fever, potentially foreshadowing how the Zika or Chikungunya viruses may spread.
 In 2020, the family medicine residents have been caring for COVID-19 patients in ambulatory as well as inpatient settings.

 The residency program took nearly 20 years of coordinated financial, political, and educational effort to gain momentum and backing from the hospital and community and received initial accreditation in October 2013 from ACGME.
 State funding remained uncertain several months before the first class began but was provided, and HIFMR is now a line item in the State of Hawaii budget.